 Stitch to the corner while holding the 45-degree fold in place, and stop with the needle down.

 Pivot the quilt to begin stitching the next edge.

 Repeat for all corners.

 You did it!
-You’ve bound your quilt!
-Pour yourself a glass of wine, sit back and snuggle up in your newly-finished quilt.
+You bound your quilt!
+Pour yourself a glass of wine, and sit back and enjoy sipping it while you snuggle up in your newly finished quilt.
 Now that you know the basics of how to put binding on a quilt, nothing can stop you!